Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **EPIC 2 - Stand alone Pages**

-The stand alone pages epic are for small pages that did not have enough stories to warrant their own full epics.
+The stand alone pages epic is for small pages that did not have enough stories to warrant their own full epics.
 Instead of creating epics for tiny features, these small deliverables were all added under this epic.

 **EPIC 3 - Authentication Epic**